Tencent Cloud Redis¶

 andfields

-is the instance ID, which serves as a unique identifier.
+value is the instance ID, used as a unique identifier.
 Note 2:fields.message

 is a JSON serialized string.